 So what about our second question?

-Among lay reasoners, the tendency to make this reasoning error on the CRT correlates with and even primes various theistic beliefs — e.g., the belief that God exists, that immortal souls exist, that life experiences can count as evidence that a god exists, etc. (Shenhav Rand and Greene 2012).
-This finding is in line with a common theme in the research on reasoning: quick and intuitive reasoning predicts a whole bunch of religious, supernatural, and paranormal beliefs (Aarnio and Lindeman 2005; Bouvet and Bonnefon 2015; Giannotti et al 2001, Pennycook et al 2012, Pennycook et al 2013, Pennycook et al 2014a, 2014b).
+Among lay reasoners, the tendency to make this reasoning error on the CRT has correlated with believing that God exists, that immortal souls exist, that life experiences can count as evidence that a god exists, etc. (Shenhav Rand and Greene 2012).
+This finding is in line with a common theme in the research on reasoning: unreflective reasoning correlates with a bunch of religious, supernatural, and paranormal beliefs (Aarnio and Lindeman 2005; Bouvet and Bonnefon 2015; Giannotti et al 2001, Pennycook et al 2012, Pennycook et al 2013, Pennycook et al 2014a, 2014b).

-There is also evidence that people who make the intuitive error on the CRT are more prone to certain moral judgments.
+There is also evidence that people who make this error on the CRT are more prone to certain moral judgments.
 To see what I mean, read the scenario below (Foot 1967).

 So?
 Would you pull the switch or not?
-If you answered intuitively on the CRT question, then you might be less likely to pull the switch (Paxton, Ungar, and Greene 2012).
+Those who answered unreflectively on the CRT have been less likely to pull the switch (Paxton, Ungar, and Greene 2012).

 Philosophers’ proclivity to make this error was also positively associated with other philosophical views: